mgorinova/autoreparam/README.md

 The number of leapfrog steps will be automatically tuned if (1) no `num_leapfrog_steps` argument is supplied and (2) no entry `num_leapfrog_steps` exists in the respective `.json` file.

 When the number of leapfrog steps is tuned, the best number of leapfrog steps is recorded in a `.json` file, so that it can be reused accordingly.

+This code has been tested with TensorFlow 1.14 and TensorFlow Probability 0.7.0.